Bennyz811/JQuerious/README.md

 # jQuerious
-JQuerious is a JavaScript library that makes DOM manipulation, events handling and AJAX requests easier
+jQuerious is a JavaScript library that makes DOM manipulation, events handling and AJAX requests easier

 ## Instruction
 Download JQuerious library and include the webpack output in your source code.